Just as the stages of competition and experience are not the same, neither is the day to day in each one of them.

 Competition + Experience.
 7 stages: Four days to test and challenge yourself and three to enjoy the bike.
-The whole essence of the Pilgrim Race in seven stages.
+The whole essence of the Pilgrim Race by TressisALAPAR in seven stages.

 Experience.
-3 stages: Go through el Camino de Santiago is an unforgettable experience … multiplied if done within the Pilgrim Race.
+3 stages: Go through el Camino de Santiago is an unforgettable experience … multiplied if done within the Pilgrim Race by TressisALAPAR.
 3 days to see the Camino like you never imagined